History of the Dylan programming language: Open Sourcing of CMU Gwydion Project

 CMU's Gwydion Project became open source in 1998.
-Eric Kidd in a message to the Gwydion Hackers about the process:
+Eric Kidd in a to the Gwydion Hackers about the process:

 Andreas Bogk and I rescued the source tarball from oblivion.
 We fought bit rot, made a web site, and started making releases.
 Other people showed up, and started contributing code.
 We got in touch with the Gwydion Group at CMU, and they wished us well.

 The Gwydion Group has given up on Dylan.
 To the best of my knowledge, they've turned down multiple invitations to participate (or even just subscribe to the mailing lists).